lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

 * Binding information
 * Export information

-Whereas ELF and PE formats use some kinds of ``struct`` for internal storage of relocations and exports, Mach-O format uses a bytecode to *rebase* the binary.
-Export information are stored in a  `trie <https://en.wikipedia.org/wiki/Trie>`_ data structure.
-The use of trie and bytecode reduces the binary size but it makes the update more difficult as we need to interpret and regenerate the bytecode.
+While the ELF and PE formats use structures for internal storage of relocations and exports, the Mach-O format uses bytecode to *rebase* the binary.
+Export information is stored in a `trie <https://en.wikipedia.org/wiki/Trie>`_ data structure.
+The use of tries and bytecode reduces binary size but makes updates more difficult, as we must interpret and regenerate the bytecode.

-Rebase bytecode
+Rebase Bytecode
 ***************

-As mentioned in the previous part, recent Mach-O loader uses a bytecode to relocate (or rebase) the binary.
-Offset and size of the bytecode are given in :attr:`lief.MachO.DyldInfo.rebase` attribute.
-Basically, bytecode is compound of :class:`~lief.MachO.REBASE_OPCODES` that define addresses to relocate.
+As mentioned previously, recent Mach-O loaders use bytecode to relocate (or rebase) the binary.
+The offset and size of the bytecode are specified in the :attr:`lief.MachO.DyldInfo.rebase` attribute.
+Basically, the bytecode is composed of :class:`~lief.MachO.REBASE_OPCODES` that define addresses to relocate.

 .. warning::

-  One can notice that :class:`~lief.MachO.Section` object has a :attr:`~lief.MachO.Section.relocation_offset` attribute.
-Actually, it seems to be only used for Mach-O object files (:attr:`lief.MachO.FILE_TYPES.OBJECT`) or with an executable that uses an old version of the Mach-O loader.
+  Note that the :class:`~lief.MachO.Section` object has a :attr:`~lief.MachO.Section.relocation_offset` attribute.
+This appears to be used only for Mach-O object files (:attr:`lief.MachO.FILE_TYPES.OBJECT`) or executables using an old version of the Mach-O loader.

-  This offset points to a list of relocation structures (not bytecode) for which the number is defined by :attr:`~lief.MachO.Section.numberof_relocations`.
+  This offset points to a list of relocation structures (not bytecode), the number of which is defined by :attr:`~lief.MachO.Section.numberof_relocations`.

-To know which addresses need to be relocated, we have to interpret the bytecode.
+To determine which addresses must be relocated, we must interpret the bytecode.

-The :attr:`lief.MachO.DyldInfo.show_rebases_opcodes` attribute returns the bytecode as *pseudo code*:
+The :attr:`lief.MachO.DyldInfo.show_rebases_opcodes` attribute returns the bytecode as *pseudo-code*:

 .. code-block:: python